 You’ll need a mouthguard that’s specifically made for orthodontics if you wear braces.

-The professionals at Medicine Sports Medicine can answer all your questions and help you choose the right mouthguard.
-If you need assistance in selecting a mouthguard, please contact us.
+The professionals at Medicine Sports Medicine can answer all your questions and help you choose the right mouthguard; contact us today.